 In health care, reputations are hard to build and easy to lose.

 When your business involves personal health information, trust is your greatest asset.
-Ensuring your HIPAA compliance is the best way to safeguard your reputation — and avoid costly fines due to HIPAA violations.
+Certifying your HIPAA compliance is the best way to safeguard your reputation — and avoid costly fines due to HIPAA violations.

 DIY is dangerous.

 HIPAA is complicated.
-And, because there’s no official certification to definitively say you’ve done it right, you can think you’re in compliance until you suddenly receive notification you have HIPAA violations.
+And, without an audit, you can think you’re in compliance until you suddenly receive notification you have HIPAA violations.

 Strike Graph is a sure thing.